-Services include emergency food, clothing and supplies; 24/7 access to emergency shelter; HIV testing and counseling; peer support groups; positive youth development programs; mental health and case management services for homeless LGBTQ youth 7-24 years of age.
+Services include emergency food, clothing and supplies; 24/7 access to emergency shelter; HIV testing and counseling; peer support groups; positive youth development programs, and; mental health and case management services for homeless LGBTQ youth 7-24 years of age.

 The primary outreach and interventions are coordinated through the Second Stories Drop In Center using a team-centered approach.
 REC also operates a five-bed foster care home for LGBTQ youth licensed by the state of Michigan.
 A license for a semi-independent living program is currently under review.